Fort Phantom Hill: Use as military outpost

 Those migrants moved along routes such as the Marcy Trail, charted by Captain Randolph B. Marcy in 1849, through the territory of the indigenous peoples of the Great Plains.
 To protect those migrants, the US Army established a line of forts running for 800 mi from Fort Worth, in the northeast, to Fort Duncan, in the southwest, in 1848–49 and then another, 200 mi west, from 1850 to 1852.
 The forts of this line – Belknap, Chadbourne, Clark, Davis, Mason, McKavett, Phantom Hill, Stockton, and Terrett – were established in the early 1850s at places Marcy recommended.
 One of these locations was the Clear Fork of the Brazos River, which Marcy erroneously noted in 1849 as possessing abundant water and game.

 Use as permanent garrison, 1851–1854

 In 1851, General William G. Belknap, commander of the Seventh Military District—an area corresponding to the present states of Arkansas and Oklahoma—visited the Brazos River valley with Marcy to find locations for outposts.
 Belknap began construction of what became Fort Belknap, and identified a nearby tributary, Pecan Bayou, as ideal for a second post on the Brazos.
 On November 3, General Persifor Frazer Smith, commander of the Department of Texas, ordered that an outpost be created upon the "Phantom Hill" overlooking the Clear Fork, 20 mi from Pecan Bayou.

+I cannot believe that God ever intended white man to occupy such a barren waste.